-We generate revenues from selling tangible products, including GlocalMe portable Wi-Fi terminals, GlocalMe World Phone series and smartphone with GMI implemented, SIM cards, to enterprise and retail customers and business partners.
+We generate revenues from selling tangible products, including GlocalMe portable Wi-Fi terminals, GlocalMe World Phone series and smartphone with GMI implemented, IoT models, as well as SIM cards, to enterprise and retail customers and business partners.
 Sales of terminals and data related products are recognized when control of promised goods is transferred to the customers, which generally occurs upon the acceptance of the goods by the customers.